sophiewax/library-literacy-analysis/README.md

 Further research could incorporate more variables, use regression models, or explore spatial patterns with mapping tools.

+**Studnets: Follow the above lesson to determine if there is a correlation between public library access and literacy rates using the provided csv files.
+**

+After visualizing the relationshjip with the scatterplots and running a correlation test, reflect on what factors influence literacy beyond libraries.

 **References**
 1. Institute of Museum and Library Services.
 Public Libraries Survey Data.